bbauska/JS-beginners-JS/README.md

 // Output: John is learning JavaScript today
 ```

-To use the template strings format, you need to use the backtick (`)
+To use the template strings format, you need to use the backtick (&grave;) character to wrap
-character to wrap the string instead of quotations.
+the string instead of quotations.

-The variable is embedded in the string using the dollar symbol and
-curly brackets as in ${variable}.
+The variable is embedded in the string using the dollar symbol and curly brackets as in
+<b>${variable}</b>.

-This way, JavaScript knows that you’re referencing a variable
-inside the string.
+This way, JavaScript knows that you’re referencing a variable inside the string.

-When you have multiple strings to print in a single line, then the
-template strings format is more convenient because you don’t have
+When you have multiple strings to print in a single line, then the template strings format is more
-to break the string with quotations and concatenations.
+convenient because you don’t have to break the string with quotations and concatenations.

 Next, strings can also represent numbers.
-You surround the
-numbers in quotations as follows:
+You surround the numbers in quotations as follows:

 ```
 let score = "10" + "30";